-There is no single standard for estimating fair value.
-As a result, estimating fair value requires that judgment be applied to the specific facts and circumstances of each portfolio investment.
-The Board of Directors estimates fair value to be the amount for which an investment could be exchanged in an orderly disposition over a reasonable period of time between willing parties other than in a forced or liquidation sale.
-Due to the uncertainty inherent in the valuation process, the Board of Directors' estimate of fair value may differ significantly from the values that would have been used had a ready market for the securities existed, and the differences could be material.
+Estimating fair value requires that judgment be applied to the specific facts and circumstances of each portfolio investment.
+Management estimates fair value to be the amount for which an investment could be exchanged in an orderly disposition over a reasonable period of time between willing parties other than in a forced or liquidation sale.
+Due to the inherent uncertainty in the valuation process, Management's estimate of fair value may differ significantly from the values that would have been used had a ready market for the securities existed, and the differences could be material.
 In addition, changes in the market environment and other events that may occur over the life of the investments may cause the gains or losses ultimately realized on these investments to be different than the valuations currently assigned.

 As required by the 1940 Act, the Company classifies its investments by level of control.
 "Control Investments" are defined in the 1940 Act as investments in those companies that the Company is deemed to "Control".
 "Affiliate Investments" are investments in those companies that are "Affiliated Companies" of the Company, as defined in the 1940 Act, which are not Control Investments.
 "Non-Control/Non-Affiliate Investments" are those that are neither Control Investments nor Affiliate Investments.
 Generally, under the 1940 Act, the Company is deemed to "Control" a company in which it has invested if it owns 25% or more of the voting securities of such company or has greater than 50% representation on its board.
-The Company is deemed to be an affiliate of a company in which it has invested if it owns 5% or more but less than 25% of the voting securities of such company.
-At June 30, 2005, all of the Company's investments were in Non-Control/Non-Affiliate companies.
+The Company is deemed to be an "Affiliate" of a company in which it has invested if it owns 5% or more but less than 25% of the voting securities of such company.
+At September 30, 2005, all of the Company's investments were in Non-Control/Non-Affiliate companies.